 Donors establishing or adding to unrestricted funds recognize that our community’s needs and opportunities change over time.
 These funds provide flexible resources needed to support innovative responses to address the community’s most pressing needs.
 The Foundation’s Distribution Committee and Board of Directors oversee the use of these funds, directing them to projects that most significantly contribute to the welfare of residents of Montgomery County.

 The Frankie Alexander Benevolent Fund was established by the Montgomery County Community Foundation Board of Directors as a general Unrestricted Fund to accept contributions in memory or honor of individuals.

-The Jason & Marti Mann Family Fund was established to meet the current and emerging needs of Montgomery County residents.
+Formerly know as the Jason & Marti Mann Family Fund, the Family Legacy Partners Endowment Fund was established to meet the current and emerging needs of Montgomery County residents.

 Top of Page

 Scholarship funds are set up to assist young adults from Montgomery County in reaching their personal goals and dreams through higher education or technical training.

 Steven Bolt - Barbara Brooks Scholarship Fund

 Growing up with his single mother, Barbara, Steven witnessed first hand just how difficult things can be; the struggles, the heartaches, and the uncertainty.
 He feels taht often time, all you need is a helping hand to advance your family’s well-being.
 Steven said, “I was afforded an opportunity that helped change my life and would like single mothers to be given an opportunity to be set up for success.”